-- Offer only available to SKY customers with a SKY box in their home and at least the SKY Starter package.
+- Offer only available to Sky direct customers with a Sky box in the home and at least the Sky Starter package.

 - Offer not available to customers who have terminated their Rialto Channel subscription within 30 days of taking up this offer.

-- After the two-month promotional period ends Rialto Channel will cost $11.81 per month in addition to your standard monthly subscription.
+- After the three-month promotional period ends Rialto Channel will cost $11.18 per month in addition to your standard monthly subscription.

-- Prices are correct as of 1 April 2019, are payable in advance and subject to change.
+- Prices are correct as of 1 September 2019, are payable in advance and subject to change.
 Offer starts 1 October 2019 and ends 31 October 2019.